dahisea/The_archive/README.md

 Most differencess are in the custom layout modifications, which follow the https://github.com/nunocoracao/blowfish/blob/main/LICENSE .The_archive was hosted in netlify with the domain name https://dahi.icu/ and expecting your inspiration to optimising.

 # Copyright
-We keep the right of posts.
+We reserve the right of posts.
 The code of this patch is OpenSource.

 # Blowfish README